tlcaputi/cookiecutter-data-science/README.md

 │
 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+├── literature         <- PDFs of relevant articles, particularly those in the lit review │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── modules            <- Heavily commented code that can be used for training or publication purposes │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
+├── output             <- Output coming directly from the code │   └── figures        <- Generated graphics and figures to be used in reporting │   └── tables         <- Generated tables
+|
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`